microsoft/CookieComplianceSamples/README.md

 Sample implementations of how the cookie string can be parsed.

-Please be sure to watch the repo for changes if rolling your own implementation.
+Please be sure to "watch" the repository (click on watch, top right) for changes if rolling your own implementation.